India: How COVID disaster dents Narendra Modi's well-crafted image | DW | 10.05.2021

 "When we go and analyze the data, we will find that the BJP's performance was comparatively worse than what it was in the early stages of the campaign."

-The political implications could be different for the 2022 assembly elections in India's most populous Uttar Pradesh state and neighboring Uttarakhand, as well as the 2024 general elections.
+The political implications could be different for the 2022 assembly elections in India's most populous Uttar Pradesh state and neighboring Uttarakhand, as well as the 2024 general election.

 "I don't think things are going to improve drastically in the next couple of months.
 In both states, the BJP is going to face a lot of challenges because of the sufferings of the people.
 The image of Modi and the BJP has been dented.
 That's going to have an impact on the electoral prospects of the party," CSDS expert Kumar said.

-But as for the general elections, there are still three years to go — a lifetime in politics as analysts put it.
+But as for the general election, there are still three years to go — a lifetime in politics, as analysts put it.

 To hold Modi accountable, they believe, there has to be a credible opposition that has a national presence, something that India's political landscape currently lacks.

-This vacuum, coupled with the BJP's and its leader's ability to change the narrative, could help the BJP in the 2024 elections.
+This vacuum, coupled with the ability of the BJP and its leader to change the narrative, could help the party in the 2024 election.

 "BJP has an ability to turn things around.
 If things are under control in terms of health, they will come up with various populist schemes to appease the people," Kumar said.